husaamali1/Project-1/README.md

 - Rendered in the browser without using HTML Canvas.
 - Built on a grid using JavaScript for a structured layout.
 - Logic for winning is designed, and the game visually displays which player won.
-- Organized with separate HTML, CSS, and JavaScript files.
+- Organised with separate HTML, CSS, and JavaScript files.
 - Adherence to KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
 - Deployed online for global access.